 INCOG's main function is to support cooperative, comprehensive, and continuing transportation planning as outlined in Federal transportation acts.
-In doing so, INCOG develops three main documents - the Long Range Transportation Plan, the Transportation Improvement Program (TIP) and Unified Planning Work Program (UPWP), as well as other studies.
+In doing so, INCOG develops three main documents - the Long-Range Transportation Plan, the Transportation Improvement Program (TIP) and Unified Planning Work Program (UPWP), as well as other studies.
 The Long Range Transportation Plan provides direction for transportation investments out to 20 years in the future.
-The TIP is a program or schedule of short-range transportation improvements and activities intended to be implemented through a combination of State, Federal and local funding.
+The TIP is a program or schedule of short-range transportation improvements and activities intended to be implemented through a combination of state, federal and local funding.
 The UPWP outlines tasks to be performed in the upcoming year.

-INCOG is also the designated recipient for JARC and New Freedom funds as well as for the Section 5310 (Enhanced Mobility of Seniors and Individuals with Disabilities).
+INCOG is also the designated recipient for the Section 5310 (Enhanced Mobility of Seniors and Individuals with Disabilities).
 One of the primary responsibilities of the designated recipient is the development of a Public Transit - Human Service Transportation Coordinated Plan.
 This plan is also a primary planning document that is reviewed by the Transportation Technical and Policy Committees and endorsed by the INCOG Board of Directors.
+See Section 3.6 on page 42 for Section 5310 Programs Implementation.

-INCOG uses Federal funds to plan for transportation projects and does not provide any direct service or program that requires vital, immediate or emergency assistance, such as medical treatment, or services for basic needs, such as food or shelter.
+INCOG uses federal funds to plan for transportation projects and does not provide any direct service or program that requires vital, immediate or emergency assistance, such as medical treatment, or services for basic needs, such as food or shelter.
 Lack of access of LEP persons to public transportation may, however, affect their ability to obtain crucial services such as health care, education, and employment.